DrDataYE/DrXploit/README.md

 ## Targeted Websites 🎯

-DrXsploit is capable of targeting various types of websites running on different CMS platforms, including but not limited to:
+DrXploit is capable of targeting various types of websites running on different CMS platforms, including but not limited to:

 - **WordPress**: Various plugins and themes exploits. 🔌
 - **Joomla**: Component and module vulnerabilities. 🧩